jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 #### O(n^2) Time Complexity Approach

-The most obvious approach to solving this would be to add the value a position i with each subsequent value until we find a pair that sums to 0.
+The brute force way of solving this would be to add the value a position i with each subsequent value of j until we find a pair that sums to 0.
 Here is a good way to visualize how the algo works through the steps.

 ```js
 INDEX:   1   2   3   4   5